-Please note that you will need your Department of Education Personal Identification Number, or PIN, before you begin this process.
-This is the same PIN that you would have used to complete the FAFSA online.
-If you don't remember your PIN, you may retrieve it online by clicking on "Request a Duplicate PIN" at www.pin.ed.gov.
+Please note that you will need your Federal Student Aid ID, or FSA ID, before you begin this process.
+This is the same FSA ID that you would have used to complete the FAFSA online.

 Entrance Counseling completely educates you about every aspect of the Federal Stafford Loan program.
-Once you complete the Entrance Counseling, you must submit the results of the Quiz to Massachusetts College of Art and Design, so we can verify that you have fulfilled this requirement before processing your loan.
-The college will receive an electronic notification that you have completed the Entrance Counseling and Quiz.
+The college will receive an electronic notification that you have completed the Entrance Counseling.

 - STEP 2: MASTER PROMISSORY NOTE

 New Stafford Loan borrowers must also complete a one-time electronic Master Promissory Note (MPN), which covers each Stafford Loan that you will borrow while enrolled at Massachusetts College of Art and Design.

 To complete your Entrance Counseling and Master Promissory Note (MPN) online, please sign in to your Direct Loan account at www.studentloans.gov.
 To sign in to your Direct Loan account, you will need your FSA ID.